 There are a number of different testing methods veterinarians use to diagnose heart failure in dogs and cats that include:

-Veterinary treatment will make use of medciations to help control symptoms your dog or cat is experiencing.
+Veterinary treatment will make use of medications to help control symptoms your dog or cat is experiencing.
 These include:

 The goal of our Natural Heart Failure Protocol is to support and strengthen this very important organ that is responsible for distributing oxygen-rich blood throughout the body and returning carbon dioxide loaded blood back to the lungs.
 When medications are used to accomplish this alone, the heart will never get healthier because drugs are used to replace the body's natural healing abilities.
-If the dog or cat's condition is serious enough where medication is required for their comfort, our protocol can play an important supportive role.
+If your dog or cat's condition is serious enough where medication is required for their comfort, such as with congestive heart failure, our protocol can play an important supportive role.
 If medications can be reduced when using our protocol this must be done in conjunction with your veterinarian so your animal can be properly monitored.

 Core Recommendations Suggested products are included in the Core Heart Failure Package found below.

 Our "Core Recommendations" form the backbone of our Natural Heart Failure Protocol for dogs and cats.
 They consist of the supplement recommendations we feel are the most important to provide to your animal companion for this condition.
-They are displayed individually or as a package at the bottom of this page along with other helpful products from which you may make additional selections.
+They are displayed individually or as a package at the bottom of this page along with other helpful supplements for heart failure from which you may make additional selections.
 Pet foods can be purchased at your finer, local pet stores.
-If you desire more individualized attention please feel free to use our Consultation Form to provide detailed information about your dog or cat so we can better help you.
+If you desire more individualized attention please feel free to use our Consultation Form to provide detailed information about your dog or cat's heart failure symptoms so we can better help you.

 Core Recommendation #1 - Daily Multi Plus

 Our Daily Multi Plus is formulated with organic, whole foods that are extremely important to an animal's nutritional needs but are often missing from the majority of canine and feline diets.
 This special formula provides the enzymes, probiotics, prebiotics, glandulars, vitamins, minerals, antioxidants and phytonutrients that are so beneficial to the body's daily maintenance and repair needs for healthy aging.
-In this formula you will find the vitamins, minerals and antioxidants recommended by the veterinarian community for this condition - only in an organic, whole food form!
+In this formula you will find the vitamins, minerals and antioxidants recommended by the veterinarian community for dogs and cats with congestive heart failure - only in an organic, whole food form!

 Core Recommendation #2 - Heart Tonic

-This formula contains herbs that have an amazing supportive role for the heart.
-It provides natural, whole-food nutrients that have similar actions to many of the drugs vets prescribe for this condition.
-The difference is that Heart Tonic will also help to strengthen the heart without the numerous drug side-effects.
-This formula is safe to use in conjuction with medications, when they are necessary.
-Your veterinarian should be aware that you are using this formula as medication dosages will often be able to be adjusted lower or possibly even eliminated in certain instances.
+This formula contains herbs that have an amazing supportive role for the dog or cat with heart failure.
+It provides natural, whole-food nutrients that have similar actions to many of the medications veterinarians prescribe for CHF.
+The important difference is that Heart Tonic will also help to strengthen the heart without the numerous drug side-effects.
+This formula is safe to use in conjunction with medications, when they are necessary.
+Your veterinarian should be aware that you are using this formula as medication dosages will often be able to be adjusted lower or possibly even eliminated in certain instances for your dog or cat with heart failure.

 Core Recommendation #2 - Heart Glandular

-Nutrients from supplemented glandulars travel to the corresponding gland in your dog or cat to support that organ with natural, whole-food nutrients.
+Nutrients from supplemented glandulars travel to the corresponding gland in your dog or cat to support that organ, in this case the heart, with natural, whole-food nutrients.
 This is very important as studies have shown that natural nutrients are much better utilized by the body than their synthetic copies.
-This glandular tissue is a great natural source of carnitine and taurine among numerous other amino acids and nutrients that support heart health.
+This glandular tissue is a great natural source of carnitine and taurine among numerous other amino acids and nutrients that support cardiovascular health in your dog or cat with congestive heart failure.

 Whole Food Nutrition

-In addition, kibble diets are harder for an animal to digest and this is the last thing your pet needs at this point.
+In addition, kibble diets are harder for an animal to digest and this is the last thing your canine or feline needs at this point.
 Since maintaining lean muscle is very important to those dogs and cats with heart failure without the right nutrition that is easily digested, absorbed and metabolized your animal will have a more difficult time getting better.
 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
 There are now many quality premixes to choose from to which you can add your own raw or cooked meat.
 If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
-For a quick and easy way to add high-quality protein to your pet's diet take a look at our Whey Protein Isolate.
-For more information read our articles How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.
+For a quick and easy way to add high-quality protein to your pets diet take a look at our Whey Protein Isolate.
+For more information on proper diet for your dog or cat with congestive heart failure read our articles How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 Our systemic enzymes contain a highly-researched, custom blend of enzymes that will work to keep blood vessels clear of plaque buildup.
-In addition, this superb formula contains an enzyme called nattokinase that is a specialized enzyme tincluded to help control the buildup of fibrin in blood vessels that will benefit the heart by maintaining healthy blood pressure.
+In addition, this superb formula contains an enzyme called nattokinase that is a specialized enzyme included to help control the buildup of fibrin in blood vessels that will benefit a dog or cat with congestive heart failure by helping to maintain healthy blood pressure.

 What does it mean to have an enlarged heart?
 Retrieved from https://www.everydayhealth.com/heart-failure/living-with/what-does-it-mean-have-enlarged-heart/